Farmland Maintenance

 Georgia Farmland Conservation Fund Program

 The Georgia Farmland Conservation Fund Program was created by the Georgia General Assembly and is administered by the Georgia Department of Agriculture at the direction of the Georgia Farmland Conservation Council.
 The goal of the program is to protect Georgia farmland.
-The first award cycle opened February 20th, 2026 and applications are due May 20th, 2026.
+The first award cycle opened February 20th, 2026 and closed May 20th, 2026.
+Please stay tuned to this webpage for the application dates for the 2027 cycle.

 Access the Application